 My first career in the healthcare field was not as a dentist, but as a registered nurse.
 I believe this experience gives me a greater understanding of the need to be nurturing and compassionate towards my patients.
 I was exposed to the field of dentistry after taking a job in day surgery where we primarily hosted dentists, caring for kids and people with special needs who require general anesthesia for their dental care.
 I quickly became interested in dentistry because it combines the hands-on technical skills that I enjoy with the personal relationships that I find rewarding.

 It was exactly ten years after completing my undergrad degree at the University of Pennsylvania, that I began my training in my second career as a dentist.
 I attended the University of the Pacific, Arthur A. Dugoni School of Dentistry in San Francisco, California for my Doctorate of Dental Surgery, which I earned with honors in 2010.

 Since then, I’ve gone beyond my required hours of continuing education in order to provide up-to-date care to my patients.
 The field of dentistry is always introducing new technologies and products which challenge me and interest me.
 I am constantly learning new techniques and incorporating new technologies into my office.

 - American Dental Association

 - Health and Wellness Committee Member

 In the Community

 Being an active member of my community is something I’ve always felt was important.
 I participated in a dental mission trip to the Philippines and am hoping to return again in the future.
 I also volunteer on a local level at our yearly dental convention in Boston.
 Autism research and awareness is important to me since my life has been touched by it both professionally and personally.
-I have volunteered at the Walk Now for Autism Speaks event in Boston the last few years.
+I have volunteered at the Walk Now for Autism Speaks event in Pennsylvania over the years with my family there.